xianglin226/scMDC/README.md

 --maxiter: maximum epochs of training.
 Default: 10000.
 --pretrain_epochs: number of epochs for pre-training.
 Default: 400.
 --gamma: coefficient of clustering loss.
 Default: 0.1.
---phi: coefficient of KL loss.
+--phi1 and phi2: coefficient of KL loss in pretraining and clustering stage.
 Default: 0.001 for CITE-Seq; 0.005 for SMAGE-Seq.
 --update_interval: the interval to check the performance.
 Default: 1.
 --tol: the criterion to stop the model, which is a percentage of changed labels.
 Default: 0.001.
 --ae_weights: path of the weight file.